-Effective on the date of the 2021 Annual Meeting, we will form a sustainability committee of the board of directors.
-Upon its formation, Ms. Harman (chair), Mr. Kowlzan and Mr. Porter will serve on the committee.
+Ms. Harman (chair), Mr. Farrington, Mr. Kowlzan, Mr. Porter and Mr. Souleles serve on the sustainability committee.
+The sustainability committee met four times during 2021.
 The sustainability committee's primary responsibilities will include, among other things:

-- environmental, health and safety compliance and performance; - · oversight of the company's strategy and effectiveness with respect to environmental stewardship, climate change and sustainability matters; - oversight of the company's response to the regulatory landscape involving environmental stewardship health and safety, climate change and sustainability matters; and - · oversight of the company's communications with stakeholders on environmental stewardship, climate change and sustainability performance.
+• environmental, health and safety compliance and performance;

+- oversight of the company's strategy and effectiveness with respect to environmental stewardship, climate change and sustainability matters; - oversight of the company's carbon neutrality team, which identifies and assesses opportunities in the company's operations to reduce carbon emissions through improved efficiency, shifts in fuel and energy usage and potential capital investment; - oversight of the company's response to the regulatory landscape involving environmental stewardship health and safety, climate change and sustainability matters; and - oversight of the company's reporting and communications with stakeholders on environmental stewardship, climate change and sustainability performance.

-The written charter of the sustainability committee will be available on our website at www.packagingcorp.com under the Section Investor Relations -Corporate Governance on or around the date of the 2021 Annual Meeting.
+The written charter of the sustainability committee is available on our website at www.packagingcorp.com under the section Investor Relations- Corporate Governance.